roman-milk/roman-milk.github.io/turning-teacher-black.md

  Joan was now on permanent blush as she stammered, "Um-uh-uh-thanks," before sitting down.
 Silence lingered a bit as I too sat down, before Joan said, "Hey wait.
 Pam and I have frolicked for you Alicia, I think it is time for you to do the catwalk too."

  Alicia gave an indescribable look before silently standing up.
 Being aggressive, she put her one leg up on the bench just inches from a surprised Joan.
 She asked, your voice dripping with seduction, "I am told my legs are one of my best features, especially in stockings, what do you think?"
-Report_Story #5